lbryio/lbry.com/content/faq/how-to-publish.md

 1. Under the `Content` section click `Choose File`.
 2. On your local machine, pick what content you would like to upload to LBRY.
 LBRY accepts any HTML5 format for video, the full list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats) .
 3. Select a `Title`, `Thumbnail URL`, and `Description` for your upload.
+The `Thumbnail URL` is a hyperlink to an image file that's uploaded to [spee.ch](https://www.spee.ch).
 4. Below those there is a `Language` and `Maturity` which will default to `English` and `All Ages`.
 If a change is needed to these defaults click the dropdowns and change them.
 Under the `Access` section pick the appropriate type of license your uploaded content should use. </br>
 5. Choose the channel name you would like to publish the channel under.
+If one isn't selected, it can be posted anonymously.
-6. Type out the full url you want the content to be found under along with a minimum of .1 LBC minimum deposit for the upload.
+6. Type out the full url you want the content to be found under along with a minimum of .0001 LBC minimum deposit for the upload.
+For more details see our write up on [naming](https://lbry.io/faq/naming).
 7. Read and agree to the terms of service.
 8. Click publish.
+9. The file will process in the background and will be added to the LBRY Blockchain.
+Larger files will take longer to uplaod, please leave LBRY running while your content is in the "pending confirmation" mode.

 ### Abandoning a claim and deleting uploaded content

 1. Click on the folder icon in the top right.
-2. Click on the `Published` link.
+2. Click on the *Published* link.
-3. Click on the `...` next to the `Open` link.
+3. Click on the *...* next to the *Open* link.
-4. Select `Remove...`.
+4. Select *Remove...*.
 5. There will be two options.  `Abandon the claim for this URI` and `Delete this file from my computer`.
-Select the option that applies.  <b>Warning: Deleting content is permanent.
+Select the option that applies.
+Abandoning your claim will release the LBC back into your wallet<b>Warning: Deleting content is permanent.
 Please make sure this is what you want to do before confirming the deletion.
-6. Click `Remove`.
+6. Click *Remove*.

 ### Editing your claim on a channel